Xuan-ing/DHU-Course-Selector/README.md

 # DHU Course Selector
 A simple, automatic course selector in Donghua University.

+It is deprecated now since a new series of websites have replaced the original ones.

 # Prerequisites
 - Connect to DHU or DHU-1X or any other external network with VPN
 - Python interpreter (IDLE, PyCharm, ...)